Castle doctrine: In Ancient China

+Later dynasties such as the Tang, Ming, and Qing retained the doctrine but only during the night, and extending protection only for the owner of the dwelling: making it legal for the owner a house to assault and kill trespassers at night without being guilty of crime, and without being charged or the need to argue one's case before a court.
+For example the Tang Code states that "If someone enters someone else's house without reason at night, they will be lashed with forty strokes.
+If the homeowner kills the intruder immediately, there will be no charges (諸夜無故入人家者，笞四十。主人登時殺者，勿論).
+The Great Ming Code (大明律) states "Anyone who enters someone else's house at night without reason will be punished with eighty strokes of the cane.
+If the homeowner kills the intruder immediately, there will be no charges" (凡夜無故入人家內者，杖八十。主家登時殺死者，勿論).

+The Chinese version of the castle doctrine is most likely a reflection of contemporary popular attitude, articulated in numerous historical poems and literature, that anyone who enters a civil dwelling at night is presumed to be either a rapist or a thief/robber (夜入民宅，非奸即盜).

 Current position

 Today, the penal and civil forcible-entry laws of most American states forbid the use of force in the recovery of possession of land.
 At most the Castle Doctrine is an affirmative defense for individuals inevitably charged with criminal homicide, not a permission or pretext to commit homicide—which is generally unlawful.
 A minority of states permit individuals who have the right of immediate possession of land to use reasonable force to regain possession of that land, with Texas being the only state to allow the use of deadly force to regain possession of land or property.

 The term "make my day law" came to be used in the United States in 1985 when Colorado passed a law that shielded people from any criminal or civil liability for using force against a home invader, including deadly force.
-(The law's nickname is a reference to the line "Go ahead, make my day" (meaning 'do something so I have an excuse to kill you') uttered by actor Clint Eastwood's character "Dirty Harry" Callahan in the 1983 police film Sudden Impact.)
+(The law's nickname is a reference to the line "Go ahead, make my day" (meaning “do something so I have an excuse to kill you”) uttered by actor Clint Eastwood's character "Dirty Harry" Callahan in the 1983 police film Sudden Impact.)